The Seven Day Solo Meal Planner on Google Sheets.

 - Recipe titles (auto-migrated from the Plan & Shop page).

-- "How many Times?" fields for tracking planned recipe (or task) repeats.
+- "How many Times?" fields for planned recipe repeats.

 - Prep Ahead Task fields with check boxes.